verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.6.0
 Features:
 - Added support for Kubernetes v1.25 and v1.26
-- Added a None profile that comes with all components disabled by default
+- Added support to create OCNE clusters from the Rancher UI
 - Added Thanos, which supports high availability and long-term storage on top of Prometheus
+- Added Fluent Operator to allow use of Fluent Bit for log processing, but it will be disabled by default
 - Enhanced the Verrazzano CLI to support installing and upgrading from a private registry and in air-gapped environments
-- Added Fluent Operator to allow use of Fluent Bit for log processing, but it will be disabled by default
 - Customer-managed Cert-Manager instances can now be used with Verrazzano
+- Added a None profile that comes with all components disabled by default

 Component version updates:
 - Jaeger v1.42.0